On two-dimensional steady compactly supported Euler flows with constant vorticity

-In this section, we aim to construct the nontrivial solutions $\Psi$ defined as (\ref{e2.5}) and domains $\Omega$ solving (\ref{e1.3}) by bifurcating away, at certain critical values of the bifurcation parameter $\gamma_2$, from the branch of radial solutions $\Psi_{tri}$ of (\ref{e1.3}) defined on $(B_1,B_{\lambda})$.
-We describe this trivial branch of solutions explicitly in the lemma below. \begin{lemma} For some $\lambda\in (0,1)$ and any $\gamma_2\in \mathbb{R}$, there exist unique value $Q^{\gamma_2}$ given by
+In this section, we construct nontrivial solutions \(\Psi\) of the form \eqref{e4.1} and domains \(\Omega\) solving the two-phase overdetermined problem \eqref{e1.3} by local bifurcation from the branch of the following radial solutions defined on the pair of balls \((B_\lambda, B_1)\) for $\lambda\in (0,1)$.
+Let's first describe the trivial branch explicitly.